How To Get Editors Choice In The App Store

-Well, of course, that shouldn’t stop you from developing an app for android or windows.
-Just make sure you launch on the App Store first to boost your chances of a being featured.
+Well, of course, that shouldn’t stop you from developing an app for android or windows and marketing it.
+Just make sure you launch it on the App Store first to boost your chances of being featured.

-Conor McGregor’s chances against an undefeated world champion in an unfamiliar sport were slim from the word go.
-But pre-fight conferences were serious marketing bonanzas.
-They knew just how to generate buzz around an event which seasoned analysts knew would be a nolo contender.
-By fight day, they were poised to smash pay TV records, and all top sports brands wanted a piece of it.
+While Conor McGregor’s chances against an undefeated world champion in an unfamiliar sport were slim from the word go, pre-fight conferences were serious marketing bonanzas.
+They knew just how to generate buzz around an event which seasoned analysts knew would be just a formality.
+So much so that by fight day, they were poised to smash pay-TV records, and all top sports brands wanted a piece of it.

-Now that’s exactly what well-thought-out app press release will do for you.
-Get a super team that knows just how to conduct pre-launch app marketing, and Apple will be looking out for your app before you even submit it.
+Now that’s exactly what a well-thought-out app press release will do for you.
+Get a super team that knows just how to conduct pre-launch app marketing, and Apple will be looking out for your mobile app before you even submit it for publishing.

-PreApps, for instance, is one company that continues to creatively strategize on app marketing to not only increase chances of being featured on the App Store, but also boost organic downloads by up to 10 times.
+PreApps, for instance, is one app marketing company that knows just how to creatively strategize your growth marketing – to not only increase your app’s chances of being featured on the App Store but also boost your mobile app downloads by up to 10 times.

-- Featured apps receive up to 1747% boost on their regular download rates.
+- Featured apps receive up to a 1,747% boost on their regular download rates.